mackenzie-norman/PCB-Climber/little-notebook.md

 ## Gave up on genomic representation (for now)
 - Got most of it working, had a hard time with rotation (I was lazy and tried chat gpt code)
 - Now something is causing the components to escape placement bounds

+# Latest Update.
+I've spent the last week or so dealing with parsing modern kicad.
+I really, really, wish the kicad parse crate worked but it doesn't.
+I am well aware there are better ways to do this but I just want to make something that works well enough so I can run my algo on a real pcb

+We are using the arduino uno as our test board since its simple, (mostly) single sided, and maybe we can get good results (especially if we lock the micro controller)

+After I got this working, I couldn't figure out why my components liked going right to the edge.
+Turns out out I forgot to invert my out of bounds check so the only valid placements were ones that were out of bounds!

+After fixing this we are actually getting really "good" results. it is slow but not horribly so and honestly even compared to SOTA layout tools not that bad.

+I still havent added the compaction mutator.
+I wish psu had a GA class since adding the compaction operator would shrink the search space so heavily I'm not sure it would be beneficial.

+What I dont understand about GA's is how much your mutators should drive towards a better score and how much your selection criteria should.
+In my limited understanding, it would make sense for mutation and crossover ops to result in maximal variablitiy while selection criteria drives quality, thus a compaction operator might not be good.

+It should also be noted we are SURELY being helped by starting from a "placed" board.

+# TODOs
+- add from scratch fn
+- Parallel
+- shape traits for placment, comp, pin , bbox
+- actually plot nets